Position Statement

 27. Muller MJ, Geisler C. Defining obesity as a disease.
 Eur J Clin Nutr 2017;71:1256–1258.

-30. Garvey WT, Garber AJ, Mechanick JI et al., for the AACE Obesity Scientific Committee.
+30. Garvey WT, Garber AJ, Mechanick JI, et al; AACE Obesity Scientific Committee.
 American Association of Clinical Endocrinologists and American College of Endocrinology consensus conference on obesity: building an evidence base for comprehensive action.
-Endocr Pract 2014;20:956-976.
+Endocr Pract 2014;20:956–976.

 32. Courcier EA, Thompson RM, Mellor DJ.
 An epidemiological study of environmental factors associated with canine obesity.
 J Small Anim Pract 2010;51:362–367.